What is a Bachelor of Arts in Global Health?

 Experiential Learning Opportunities

-The Drexel Co-op is a key component in the global public health curriculum and provides students with professional employment experiences.
+The Drexel Co-op is a key component in the curriculum for the Global Public Health major and provides students with professional employment experiences.
 Students graduate prepared to make real-world contributions to population health or pursue a professional or other graduate degree.

 Dornsife students have access to tailored global public health field experiences, including learning and research opportunities with partners in Africa, Asia, Europe, and Latin America and the Caribbean.

-A variety of careers are applicable to the global health degree, including positions in public service (local, city and state government), non-governmental organizations (local and international) and healthcare settings.
+There are a variety of global public health careers available to students, including positions in public service (local, city and state government), non-governmental organizations (local and international) and healthcare settings.

-A degree in global health can open up unique career opportunities in a variety of industries, including:
+A degree in Global Public Health can open up unique career opportunities in a variety of industries, including:

 - Public health analyst